Lecturer: Dr. Luisa Calè

 1. prophetic writing, emblematic thinking, and commonplaces: in my introductory presentation I will use the marginalia to Europe a Prophecy copy D to focus on the relationship between writing, reading, and commonplacing, and The Book of Urizen to think about how Blake engages with the emblem tradition and reflects on book making.

-2. text and image: fixed page layout vs a collection of moveable parts;
+2. text and image: fixed page layout; the book as a collection of moveable parts.

 The First Book of Urizen (1794): http://blakearchive.org/work/urizen